getupandgo/highly-uncertain-test-task/readme.md

 #### Known issues

-No tests as my time is limited and test task is generally small.
+No tests as my time is limited and test task is relatively small.

-Better error handling/wrapping (with error mechanism from newest golang release) Different HTTP codes for different types of errors using gin middleware (e.g. not 500 for every error) Better validation on HTTP layer and int overflow checks in formulas Bump versions of alpine and golang in dockerfile Goimports
+Better error handling/wrapping (with error mechanism from newest golang release)

+Different HTTP codes for different types of errors using gin middleware (e.g. not 500 for every error)

+Better validation on HTTP layer and int overflow checks in formulas

+Bump versions of alpine and golang in dockerfile

+Goimports

 Git tree with more than one commit ;)